Onions

 USDA Planting Zone: 3–9

 Special Notes: Flavor: The bulbs have a strong, pungent flavor similar to regular onions.
 The greens can be used like scallions, and the small top-set bulbs are great for pickling or fresh use.
 Growth Habit: The plant produces a main bulb underground, which can be harvested like a regular onion, and clusters of small bulbils at the top of the stalk.
-The stalks can fall over on the ground and the bulbils can root, creating new plants.
-Perennial: Yes, Egyptian Walking Onions are perennial and can be left in the ground year-round, producing new growth each season.
+As stalks fall and bulbils root, new plants form over time.
+Perennial: Egyptian Walking Onions are perennial and can be left in the ground year-round, producing new growth each season.

 Florida Vegetable Planting Guide